exploration-space/COVID-19/README.md

 # Cartography of COVID-19 Scientific Literature

 Network visualizations are useful instrument to have a distant view from a subject.
 This visualization was created to see the scientific community behind the COVID-19.
 Who are they?
 When did they begin to being involved?
 With whom do they work?
-Which are their specializationtions?
+Which are their specializations?

 ## Method